 - 8.3 Support at transition is provided by the Curriculum Support team working alongside the relevant pastoral leaders.
 We believe that all transitions should be supported and many have elements that are bespoke to the young person and their needs at that particular time.
-Further information regarding support at various transition points can be found in our SEND information report - 8.4 The following information can be used by parents to gain further information regarding SEND provision at Rawmarsh Community School: - 1) Local offer information regarding the provision for SEND students at Rawmarsh Community School can be found: www.rotherhamsendlocaloffer.org. - 2) A copy of the school's SEND information report and admissions policy can be viewed on the schools website.
-Admissions to Rawmarsh Community School are through the local authority admissions process. - 3) Other agencies that are used by Rawmarsh Community School to support students and their families are outlined below along with their contact details: - HI (Hearing Impaired) Service 01709 336430 - VI (Visually Impaired) Service Donna Korn-Morris -01709 336415 - ACT (Autism Communication Team) Lianne Morewood and Josey Bryant 01709 336422 - Amy Bamford is commissioned by Rawmarsh Community School to provide Educational Psychology services and statutory provision is provided by Rotherham Local authority and can be contacted via the SENDCo on 01709 828383 - For statutory services from the LA 01709 822580 - School Nursing Service 01709 423387 - Mental health counselling should be contacted via the SENCO or Inclusion Manager on 01709 828383

-Rotherham SALT service (Speech and Language Therapy) for SLCN (speech, language and communication needs) concerns 01709 423230
+Further information regarding support at various transition points can be found in our SEND information report.
+For students transitioning to post 16 contact information can be found on our careers section of the school website - 8.4 The following information can be used by parents to gain further information regarding SEND provision at Rawmarsh Community School: - 1) Local offer information regarding the provision for SEND students at Rawmarsh Community School can be found: www.rotherhamsendlocaloffer.org. - 2) A copy of the school's SEND information report and admissions policy can be viewed on the schools website.
+Admissions to Rawmarsh Community School are through the local authority admissions process. - 3) Other agencies that are used by Rawmarsh Community School to support students and their families are outlined below along with their contact details: - HI (Hearing Impaired) Service 01709 336430 - VI (Visually Impaired) Service -01709 336415 - Autism Information Team 01709 336404 - Autism East Midlands Christopher.Smith@aem.org.uk - Educational Physchologists are commissioned by Rawmarsh Community School to provide Educational Psychology services and statutory provision is provided by Rotherham Local authority and can be contacted via the SENDCo on 01709 710672 - Rotherham's Children's Public Health Nursing Service (0-19) 01709 423333 - Rotherham SALT service (Speech and Language Therapy) for SLCN (speech, language and communication needs) concerns 01709 423230 or 01709 423229